0xPolygon/polygon-docs/docs/zkEVM/architecture/data-streamer/bookmarks.md

 A bookmark is an entry in a stream, and therefore has an entry number, denoted by $\texttt{entryNumber}$.

 A bookmark is essentially a string of bytes.
-It links an $\texttt{entryNumber}$ to a string of bytes, in a way that is meaningful to an application.
+It links an $\texttt{entryNumber}$ to a string of bytes in a way that is meaningful to an application.

 Stream clients can request stream servers to start the stream from a particular bookmark using the $\texttt{StartBookmark()}$ method.